+70. (101.)
+The ocean provides for the livelihoods of millions of people across the globe, through a range of ecosystem services and benefits as identified in section I, including oxygen production, food provision, carbon storage, minerals, genetic resources and cultural and general life support services.
+However, the distribution around the world of the benefits drawn from the ocean is still very uneven.
+Efforts by less developed countries to take advantage of what the ocean can offer are hampered by gaps in capacity-building and resource and financial constraints.

-98. At the regional level, large disparities in the understanding of the ocean remain, in particular in Oceania, Africa and South America, because of variability in regional infrastructure and in specialized professional human capacity.
-Such disparities therefore affect possibilities for engaging in ocean research and, in turn, lead to observed disparities in scientific understanding of the oceans at the regional level.
+71. (98.)
+At the regional level, large disparities in the understanding of the ocean remain, in particular in Oceania, Africa and South America, because of variability in regional infrastructure and in specialized professional human capacity.
+Such disparities therefore affect possibilities for engaging in ocean research and in turn, lead to observed disparities in scientific understanding of the oceans at the regional level.
 Capacity-building should include means of enhancing cooperation sharing scientific knowledge building skills and the transfer of marine technology at all levels.
-Such capacity building will empower States to fully participate in and benefit from the conservation and sustainable use of the ocean and its resources and assist them in meeting their obligations.81.
+Such capacity building will empower States to fully participate in and benefit from the conservation and sustainable use of the ocean and its resources and assist them in meeting their obligations.

+72. (81.)
 Scientific understanding of marine biodiversity is improving through the development of sensors, observation platforms and autonomous systems, which have significantly increased the ability to obtain information.
 Regional programmes are now better coordinated and integrated with more standardized methods.
-However, there is a need for: (a) assessing the responses to pressures; (b) understanding the cumulative effects of multiple pressures; (c) management development; (d) data collection; (e) implementation of long term monitoring and (f) capacity development, including the development and transfer of scientific expertise95.
+However, there is a need for: (a) assessing the responses to pressures; (b) understanding the cumulative effects of multiple pressures; (c) management development; (d) data collection; (e) implementation of long-term monitoring and (f) capacity development, including the development and transfer of scientific expertise.

+73. (95.)
 Identifying and describing species with restricted geographical ranges, often arising from specialized habitat requirements, represents the most urgent need, as well as monitoring rare and endangered species.
 Even describing 100 taxonomic units every year over the next decade would add just 1,000 species.

-94. Baseline biodiversity studies (for ecoregions or for habitats that are hotspots for biodiversity) are lacking for the mesophotic zone, most of the deep sea, underwater caves and many of the thousands of global seamounts.
-Moreover, at the regional level, large disparities in knowledge of marine biodiversity remain, in particular in Oceania, Africa and South America.
-100. Geographic bias in slope and canyon research towards the exclusive economic zones of developed States bordering the North Atlantic Ocean and the North Pacific Ocean and around Oceania reflects the reality of access, financial resources and the interests of the industries involved in resource extraction.
+74. (94.)
+Baseline biodiversity studies (for ecoregions or for habitats that are hotspots for biodiversity) are lacking for the mesophotic zone, most of the deep sea including slopes and canyons, underwater caves and many of the thousands of global seamounts.
+Biodiversity in these regions is still in a discovery phase and is currently largely unprotected, but it is increasingly vulnerable to the confluence of changing climate and growing human extractive activity, contamination and waste disposal on continental margins.
+Improved ocean observation, biodiversity characterizations, taxonomic knowledge and technology transfer are needed, in particular in Oceania, Africa and South America.

+75. (100.)
+Geographic bias in slope and canyon research towards the exclusive economic zones of developed States bordering the North Atlantic Ocean and the North Pacific Ocean and around Oceania reflects the reality of access, financial resources and the interests of the industries involved in resource extraction.
 That leads to limited global understanding of biodiversity patterns and drivers and has consequences for the distribution of expertise.
 It has also resulted in the uneven distribution of the technology, analytical tools and methodologies required to advance a global understanding of slope and canyon ecosystems.